alimikegami/pos-microservices/README.md

 Test coverage for this project is currently very limited.
 At the moment, there are only a few integration tests, which use Testcontainers to spin up database containers.

 ## Observability
+## Logs
+Logs are collected by Promtail, stored in Grafana Loki, and visualized in Grafana dashboards.

 ### Traces
 All services use OpenTelemetry to generate traces, which are collected and visualized in Jaeger